-- Public security providers: - Arrangements for engagement with public security providers should be in accordance with the Voluntary Principles section on 'Interactions between Companies and Public Security'. - This should include communication of policies regarding ethical conduct and human rights, and expression of the Member's expectation that security be provided in a manner consistent with those policies by personnel with adequate and effective training. - Private security providers: - Agreements with private security providers should include reference to the principles outlined in the Voluntary Principles section on 'Interactions between Companies and Private Security'. - Agreement should include requirements for adequate and effective training of personnel on the relevant principles, and on the Member's policies regarding appropriate conduct and the local use of force, such as through 'rules of engagement'. - In-house security personnel: - Equivalent requirements should apply to any in-house security personnel. - Records should be kept on training delivered to all security personnel. - Monitoring arrangements should be established to ensure that policies and requirements are adhered to and allegations of non-compliance are investigated, and reported where appropriate.
+- Public security providers: - Arrangements for engagement with public security providers should be in accordance with the Voluntary Principles section on 'Interactions between Companies and Public Security'. - This should include communication of policies regarding ethical conduct and human rights, and expression of the Member's expectation that security be provided in a manner consistent with those policies by personnel with adequate and effective training. - Private security providers: - Agreements with private security providers should include reference to the principles outlined in the Voluntary Principles section on 'Interactions between Companies and Private Security'. - Agreement should include requirements for adequate and effective training of personnel on the relevant principles, and on the Member's policies regarding appropriate conduct and the local use of force, such as through 'rules of engagement'. - o In-house security personnel: - Equivalent requirements should apply to any in-house security personnel. - o Records should be kept on training delivered to all security personnel. - Monitoring arrangements should be established to ensure that policies and requirements are adhered to and allegations of non-compliance are investigated, and reported where appropriate. - COP 11.4: International Code of Conduct for Private Security Service Providers (ICoC): Members whose business is to provide secure transport services to the Jewellery supply chain shall be a signatory to the International Code of Conduct for Private Security Service Providers (ICoC).